-itugen will be a blockchain platform exclusively dedicated to e-voting.
-Using the most recent advances in zero-knowledge protocols as well as quantum-resistant cryptography, itugen will provide maximum transparency and ease of use, while ensuring voter privacy, voter confidentiality, secrecy of ongoing voting and protection against double votes.
-It is also designed to be massively scalable.
+itugen is designed to be a blockchain platform exclusively dedicated to e-voting.
+Using the most recent advances in zero-knowledge protocols as well and quantum-resistant cryptography, itugen will provide maximum transparency and ease of use, while ensuring voter privacy, voter confidentiality, secrecy of ongoing voting and protection against double votes.
+It is also designed to be massively scalable (millions of voters).

-Given the current world-wide political disaffection, we believe that tools like itugen can also be helpful to foster new ways of democratic participation in new political processes - what might be called democracy 2.0.
+Given the current world-wide political disaffection, as well as the effects of COVID-19, we believe that tools like itugen can also be helpful to foster new ways of democratic participation in new political processes - what might be called democracy 2.0.

-itugen will be buit using isekai, a zero-knowledge / verifiable computation framework that is being developed by Sikoba Research (http://research.sikoba.com).
-Today, isekai is the only ZKP tool to support multiple ZKP libraries and proof systems, namely: libsnark (Groth16 and BCTV14a), dalek (Bulletproofs) and libiop (Aurora and Ligero).
-It also supports a wide subset of C and C++. [ isekai Github ]
+We plan to build itugen using isekai, a zero-knowledge / verifiable computation framework that is being developed by Sikoba Research (http://research.sikoba.com). isekai is a ZKP tool that supports multiple ZKP libraries and proof systems, namely: libsnark (Groth16 and BCTV14a), dalek (Bulletproofs) and libiop (Aurora and Ligero).
+It also supports a wide subset of C and C++. [isekai Github]

 A technical description of the itugen e-voting scheme can be found here: